-Tracy has participated in The Norman Mailer Writers Colony, The Southampton Writers Conference, and The Bread Loaf Writers Conference.
-Her feature and scholarly works have appeared in The Hopkins Quarterly, Artsake, The Somerville News, and War, Literature & The Arts: An International Journal of the Humanities, among other publications.
-Her piece on “Writing Taboo: Speaking the Unspeakable” was most recently published in the anthology Women on Poetry: Writing, Revising, Publishing and Teaching (McFarland & Company).
-Tracy has also published poetry in The Hummingbird Review, Spoonful, Ibbetson Street Press, and The Survivor Chronicles, and her collection Between You and Me was a finalist for the 2007 Bakeless Prize.
+Tracy’s scholarly works have appeared in War, Literature & The Arts: An International Journal of the Humanities and The Hopkins Quarterly, among other journals.
+Her piece on “Writing Taboo: Speaking the Unspeakable” was published in the anthology Women on Poetry: Writing, Revising, Publishing and Teaching (McFarland & Company).
+Tracy has also published poetry in The Hummingbird Review, Spoonful, Ibbetson Street Press, and The Survivor Chronicles, and her collection, Between You and Me, was a finalist for the 2007 Bakeless Prize.
 Her writing has garnered a Somerville Arts Council Literary Fellowship Award and guest spots in the “Tapestry of Voices” and “Poetry in the Chapel” series in Boston.
 More recently, she was a guest on the inspirational radio talk show, “Get the Funk Out!”
 She has been both a student and faculty fellow with the International Radio and Television Society Foundation (IRTS).

 When Tracy isn’t training her rescue dog, Beau, or cuddling with her cat, Sam, she moonlights as a licensed Zumba instructor (ZIN) in Boston.
 She is currently writing a memoir about her and Beau’s journey to overcome severe separation anxiety.
 Find her, Beau, and Sam on Instagram @pawfessorbeauandco.